Uses of Plywood

 Plywood is sold in various ratings, grades and sizes.
 Make your selection based on the type of project you’re working on.

 There are five important ratings that convey where and how to use plywood: Exterior, Exposure 1, Exposure 2, Interior and Structural 1.

-- We also carry pre-cut project panels that are available in different sizes that may vary by store.
-These project panels help eliminate waste, cut costs, and are easier to transport than full-size panels.
+Most places also carry pre-cut project panels that are available in different sizes that may vary by store.
+These project panels help eliminate waste, cut costs and are easier to transport than full-size panels.

 You can use other types of boards in place of true plywood.
 They may even be commonly referred to as plywood, despite being manufactured differently.
 Although not technically plywood, other engineered wood boards and panels can be great options for construction projects when you want to save money or have a different look and feel.